saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 ---

-The research is clear: infrastructure gaps—not AI limitations—drive the 95% failure rate.
+The research is clear: infrastructure gaps, not AI limitations, drive the 95% failure rate.
 Sarah's $2M lesson comes next.

 ---